-Every unit member must be currently registered with the BSA to attend there must be 2 Adults over the age of 21 must be present the whole time.
+Every unit member must be currently registered with the BSA to attend.
+There must be 2 Adults over the age of 21 present the whole time.
 Unregistered participants are not covered by insurance and therefore cannot stay on the grounds.
-It is the unit leader's responsibility to ensure registration of scouts in their troop.
-A minimum of two adults per unit must be present at all times.
+It is the unit leader's responsibility to ensure registration of youth/adults in their unit.
+A minimum of two adults over 21 must be present at all times.
 Youth protection training is required for all adults in attendance.
 Please follow BSA's "Two Deep" leadership policies.